geodeepak/Seismolive/What's-New-in-ObsPy-1.3.md

 > Aside from the occasional change and new feature, there **never was any formal funding** for ObsPy and it has been developed by enthusiastic volunteers, mostly from academia.
 If you use ObsPy, please consider [acknowledging](https://github.com/obspy/obspy/wiki#acknowledging) us so we can justify investing time into it.

-Work on this release was in parts and among others supported by the following institutions/companies and grants (in alphabetical order):
-**TODO**

 ---

 ## Index